Victims of car accidents can suffer injuries that may never fully heal, including herniated disc injuries.

 The law divides compensatory damages into two categories: economic and non-economic damages.

 Economic damages represent calculable financial losses like the following:

 - Property damage.

-Economic damages typically comprise a large portion of your herniated disc settlement amount.
+Economic damages typically comprise a large portion of your herniated disc auto accident settlement amount.
 Your attorney proves the existence of these losses through medical bills, receipts, pay stubs, and other evidence.

-Non-economic damages represent the intangible and subjective losses associated with a herniated disc settlement value.
+Non-economic damages represent the intangible and subjective losses associated with a herniated disc car accident settlement value.